timothytcliu/React-nucampsite/README.md

 [Link Here](https://timothytcliu.github.io/React-nucampsite/)

 Not a production app.
-Classroom exercise assignment in conjunction with Nucamp full stack bootcamp to learn fundamentals of ReactJS, Redux .
+Course project in conjunction with Nucamp full stack bootcamp to learn fundamentals of Front-End app making.

 Website app for a fictional camping/campsite company.